Skip to Main Content

 2. Achieved at least a 3.0/4.0 cumulative grade point average in college coursework.

 4. Have not been dismissed from a nursing program and/or failed a nursing course in another nursing program.
-The CONHS Admission & Progression Committee must approve these applicants prior to admission.
+The Department of Nursing Admission & Progression Committee must approve these applicants prior to admission.
+The Transfer Admission Coordinator will refer all students with completed nursing coursework to the College of Nursing and Health Sciences Chair of the Admission and Progression Committee for an additional decision to the Dwight Schar College of Nursing and Health Sciences nursing program.

 If #3 and #4 above are not met, applicants will be considered pre-nursing status and will move through the pre-nursing process of achieving a 2.5 or higher in 10 or more credits of the Non-Nursing courses.